-- (a) This clause 4.7 applies only in respect of the Darwin-Katherine power system. - (b) A Generator must use reasonable endeavours to ensure that a generating unit classified as self-committed supplies the minimum loading submitted in the commitment and dispatch submissions unless the Power System Controller instructs that Generator not do so, in which case the Generator must use in order to meet total demand and must determine an order of loading and issue dispatch instructions on the basis primarily of the principle of Security Constrained Economic Dispatch and the prices contained in the commitment and dispatch submissions and also having regard to the Dispatch Principles set out in clause 4.3(a), the Dispatch criteria set out in clause 4.3(c), other relevant information in the commitment and dispatch submissions, other relevant information regarding the operation of the I-NTEM and any other relevant provisions of this Code.
+- (a) This clause 4.7 applies only in respect of the Darwin-Katherine power system. - (b) A Generator must use reasonable endeavours to ensure that a generating unit classified as self-committed supplies the minimum loading submitted in the commitment and dispatch submissions unless the Power System Controller instructs that Generator not do so, in which case the Generator must use

+- (c) The Power System Controller must assess the need for: - (1) dispatch of generating units classified as self-committed above minimum loading; and - (2) synchronisation and dispatch of generating units classified as fast start, in order to meet total demand and must determine an order of loading and issue dispatch instructions on the basis primarily of the principle of Security Constrained Economic Dispatch and the prices contained in the commitment and dispatch submissions and also having regard to the Dispatch Principles set out in clause 4.3(a), the Dispatch criteria set out in clause 4.3(c), other relevant information in the commitment and dispatch submissions, other relevant information regarding the operation of the I-NTEM and any other relevant provisions of this Code. - (d) A Generator must use reasonable endeavours to comply with a dispatch instruction issued to it by the Power System Controller unless to do so would, in the Generator's reasonable opinion be a hazard to public safety or materially risk damaging equipment.